-Figure 1B plots the percentage of patents in the subsample that are novel by year.
-The data subsample contains the 1,669,512 patents assigned to U.S.-based inventors between 1900 and 1999 that contain 2-8 coarse-grained subclasses.
+Figure 1C plots the percentage of patents in the subsample that are novel by year using the data subsample.
 In 1900, 29.1% of the patents in the subsample were novel.
 By 1999, that figure declined to 17.8%.
 This negative trend is similar to the one identified by Kim et al. (1996).
 It is driven by the increased propensity for inventors to make conventional combinations of subclasses, given the prior distribution of subclass combinations.
 It is tempting to interpret the decrease in the novel share as evidence of increasingly conservative technological search.
 However, novel inventions could become more important for driving technological change even if they are created less frequently.
 Therefore, the decrease in the novel share does not necessarily imply that technological change has become less radical or disruptive over time.

-Figure 1C plots the median, top decile, and bottom decile of the patent impact distribution for the subsample.
+Figure 1D plots the median, top decile, and bottom decile of the patent impact distribution for the subsample.
 While the median and bottom decile of the distribution are equal to 0 throughout the study period, the top decile begins at 1 and increases to 4 by the end of the study period.
 This right-skewed distribution is common in patent impact measures and needs to be accounted for when modeling the impact of patents.
 Often, researchers take the natural logarithm of patent impact measures to account for skew (Bakker, 2017).
 However, because of the large number of zero impact patents in the dataset, I use the inverse hyperbolic sine (IHS) transformation to adjust for the skew in the patent impact distribution in the subsequent analyses.
 The IHS transformation approximates the natural logarithm but is defined for values of zero (see Tubiana, Miguelez, and Moreno 2022 for a recent application).